Synaco/prolug-linux-admin/unit2/u2_lab.md

 man uptime
 # Read the man for uptime and figure out what those 3 numbers represent.
 # Referencing this server, do you think it is under high load?
 Why or why not?
+# Answer: The 3 numbers represent the system load time for the last 1, 5, 15
+# minutes.
+The server I'm on has 0, 0, 0 so it's not under any load.
 ```

 #### Check who has recently logged into the server and who is currently in: